-Each month St. George on Yonge offers people in need gift cards for local grocery stores and TTC tokens.
+Each month St. George on Yonge offers people in need gift cards for local grocery stores.
 All of them find themselves in difficult situations economically for any number of reasons.
 Staff are available to talk, listen to their stories and pray with them if they desire it.
 They all express their appreciation and gratitude.

 On the second Sunday of each month, we collect non-perishable food for the local food bank.
 We have a grocery cart that we try to fill each month.
 It is presented at the altar along with the offertory as part of the Sunday worship service.